ahousley/playfaircapital.github.io/_posts/2014-3-3-Hello-World.md

 title: Playfair Capital Startup Operating Manual
 ---

 The Playfair Capital Startup Opearting Manual is a playbook we created to document our knowledge and best practices for building and scaling startups.
-It's free for any startup to access as well as contribute to.
+It's free for any startup to access, contribute to and clone.
+If you do want to clone it, we ask that you do so by forking this project as your starting point.

 So what's included?